Staff

 Secretary

-Sally Saddler is a retired economist/policy analyst who spent 35 years in the world of community & economic development, education and workforce development in Alaska.
+Sally Saddler is a retired economist/policy analyst who spent 35 years in the world of community & economic development, education and workforce development.
 She is excited to be a part of Alaska Heat Smart team, and support the development of an environmentally sound community and the creation of green jobs.
-She serves on the board of Renewable Juneau, served two terms on the Juneau Board of Education and holds a BA in Economics from the George Washington University.
+She serves on the board of Renewable Juneau, served two terms on the Juneau Board of Education, and holds a BA in Economics from the George Washington University.

 Gretchen Keiser,